valkey-io/valkey-bundle/README.md

 ## When should a new image built and publish new Docker Image?

-A new Docker Image should built and published after a new major, minor or patch version of Valkey or any Valkey module releases.
+A new Docker Image should be built and published after a new major, minor or patch version of Valkey or any Valkey module releases.

 ## How do you build and publish new version of a Docker Image?